This lesson provides an overview on importing your users data into Illuminate.

 User ID is the key identifier for this dataset.
-The User ID should be a unique value for each user.
+The User ID should be a unique value for each user and is case sensitive.
 The User ID that is provided in this dataset must be unique to the user record.
 It cannot be a recycled ID that was previously assigned to another user.
-Many times this ID is considered a “staff ID” or a “person ID.”
+Many times this ID is considered a staff ID or a person ID.

-Student Last Name, Student First Name are required data elements to import the user record.
+User Last Name, User First Name are required data elements to import the user record.
 It is expected that every user should have at least a first and last name.

 If any of the required fields are not provided or if any of the required fields do not align to the designated field types or values, the entire record will not import.
 Problems with required fields will generate import errors.